twoertwein/RelativeMap/README.md

 # RelativeMap

-Infer 2D locations of nodes based on (relative) constraints by solving a second-order cone program (mostly quadratic).
+Create a map from (relative) node constraints by solving a second-order cone program.

-Depending on the constraints, multiple locations are feassable.
-To know which information is likely trustworthy, `RelativeMap.stableish_edges` contains edges (node pairs) that are likely stable.
-If you are at one node, you can likely trust the inferred angle and distance to reach the other node.

 Supported constraints: